YouTube TV available on Roku, coming to Apple TV 'very soon'

 - LG 2016 and 2017 smart TVs

-The last device, Apple TV, currently lacks a true big-screen app like the one now available on Roku, so Apple users who want YouTube TV will have to use AirPlay for now.

-YouTube TV's competitors, including Sling TV, Hulu with Live TV, PlayStation Vue and DirecTV Now, are all currently available on most of the same devices, as well as Amazon Fire TV.
-There are currently no plans for Fire TV or PlayStation apps.
+YouTube TV's competitors, including Sling TV, Hulu with Live TV, PlayStation Vue and DirecTV Now, are all currently available on most of the same devices, as well as Amazon Fire TV and (in the case of Vue) PlayStation.
+YouTube TV has not announced plans for Fire TV or PlayStation apps.

+Like its competitors, YouTube TV offers a free trial for new subscribers.
+In this case it's well-timed to catch some of the biggest broadcast events of the year.

+First published February 1.
+Updated February 2 with the addition of the Apple TV app.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.